-Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide
+Home » Resources for autism » Social Stories for Autistic Children – The Ultimate Guide

-Social Stories for Kids With Autism – The Ultimate Guide
+Social Stories for Autistic Children – The Ultimate Guide

 Developed in 1991, Social Stories for kids with autism have gained massive popularity among parents and special educators.
 There is a social story available for many common scenarios, from making friends to washing hands or maintaining personal space during COVID-19.